nens/sensordata-demo/README.md

 Run the app with `python src/app.py` (assuming you've activated the virtualenv of course).

-## TODO
+## Deploy notes

-- Deploy the "hello world" version.
-- Add POST url to receive messages from chirpstack (initially just for logging those messages and to get the communication set up).
-- Add docker-compose file with FROST-server.
+(Only interesting for N&S).
+Regular ansible provision/deploy stuff.
+As this is an open source repo, the `provision.yml` and `inventory.txt` aren't stored here, they're only on Reinout's computer for now.
+Likewise the `.env` file with the `SENTRY_DSN`.